Pick of the best cruises for 2025

 • Fred Olsen’s small ships and friendly crew are popular with solo travellers.
 The line hosts drinks parties and mixed dining tables and offers solo cabins

-• One Traveller offer fully-escorted cruise holidays with a dedicated tour manager from UK ports
+• One Travellerhas fully-escorted cruise holidays with a dedicated tour manager

 • Feeling adventurous?
-Hurtigruten has removed the single supplement on selected sailings to destinations including the Galapagos, the Arctic and Alaska
+HX offers a range of expedition cruises with no solo supplements to destinations including the Galapagos, Arctic and Alaska

 family cruise 16.9